 The first thing you should do is to shop your own house first!
 How many pens do you have lying around?
 Do you have any leftover supplies from last year?
 I remember always having leftover school supplies.
 (I also remember hardly using a lot of stuff on these lists - mini-stapler anyone?)

 You might be surprised if you pop into your local book store.
 They typically have specialty items and sell them loose.
-It's where I bought some really high quality 100% recycled notebooks in the past.
-It's also a place you can find things like loose pens or specialty items like pencil highlighters.
+It's where I bought some really high quality notebooks made from 100% recycled paper in the past.
+It's also a place you can find things like loose pens or pencil highlighters.

-This place has tons of paper and specialty loose items like markers, pencils, pens, and even paper!
-It's a little bit on the pricier end of the other options, but it doesn't hurt to go check it out.
+This place has lots of paper.
+They typically have loose items like markers, pencils, and pens.
+It's a little bit pricier than other options, but it doesn't hurt to go check it out.

 If you're in college go check out your printing department.
 Ours sold blank sheet music a requirement for music theory unpackaged for $5.
 The also sold notebooks of scrap paper.

-If you can't find what you're looking for at any of the other stores, then head to a big box store or shop online someplace like Life Without Plastic, Amazon, or another online retailer like Etsy.
+If you can't find what you're looking for at any of the other stores, then head to a big box store or shop online.
 You can ready all about zero waste online shopping here.

 I've compiled a list of common middle school and high school school supply lists.
 I'm doing my best to offer more eco friendly items.